dvl-tum/mot_neural_solver/README.md

 3. (**OPTIONAL**) Modify the variables `DATA_PATH`, and `OUTPUT_PATH` in  `src/mot_neural_solver/path_cfg.py` so that they are set to your preferred locations for storing datasets and output results, respectively.
 By default, these paths will be in this project's root under folders named `data` and `output`, respectively.
-4. Download the [MOTchallenge data](https://motchallenge.net/) by running:
+4. Download the [MOTChallenge data](https://motchallenge.net/) by running:
     ```
     bash scripts/setup/download_motcha.sh
     ```